Section through Rast and Bayati

 My first stabs in applying architectonic form to music was through a series of animations I conducted on specific musical pieces.
 Since the research findings use western music as a reference, I felt that comparing a western music piece with an arabic piece was important.
 The pieces chosen were Pachelbel's canon in Dmaj, and Um Kalthoum's "Alf leila we leila".

-Pairing these animations together I found to be very revealing.
-My expectations were that the differences between arabic and western music in respect to rhythm and musical intervals would be apparent in these animations.
+arabic and western music in respect to rhythm and musical intervals would be apparent in these animations.
 They are not.
 What is apparent however is how the musical structures differ from one another.
 The Canon piece is very cyclical in nature, there is a simple chord progression that goes on and on, which acts as a central unifying element, and the themes and variations are being applied on to it.
 Where the arabic piece is much more episodical.
 Other ideas could be extracted by pairing both these animations together, which I may choose to explore later down the line.
 I then make the comparison between this idea of musical structure with some of the architecture of the same period; the Central "big room" space of Palladio, to the series of courtyards, or episodes, of the ottoman house.

 Applying some of these ideas to islamic Cairo, I took upon the most preserved street on the site, the main through fare between the historic gates of the fatamid city.
 I analyzed and animated it the same way I did the music.
 It became apparent to me, while walking down the street, that you can easily identify nine major different zones within this path, each zone an episode having its own identity and texture.